 - Secondly, the fixed focal length makes you move with your feet more without having to zoom.
 This helped him to be more creative and imagine how the picture should be taken from this or that angle.

 - Another important thing is, due to the high aperture, he can take pictures at dusk handheld, without using a tripod.
-This little lens miracle is always in his bag and when he goes or return from work, he can easily take a couple of shots without using tripod.
+This little lens miracle is always in his bag and when he goes or returns from work, he can easily take a couple of shots without using a tripod.

 Recently, Konstantin started using this lens also for portrait photography.
 Then he noticed how good the color reproduction was and how beautiful the background blur is when the aperture is wide open at f/1.4!
 The photos taken on this lens are voluminous.

-In my opinion, its focal length is perfect for shooting portraits, landscapes and street photography.
+In my opinion, the focal length is perfect for shooting portraits, landscapes, and street photography.
 If we talk about the price, it’s not that expensive.
-At around 300 US Dollars this lens is “perfect-for-the-bucks”!
+At around 300 US Dollars this lens is perfect!
 It is not a high-class lens, but if you want a prime lens with a standard 30mm focal length and you are a bokeh lover, then this lens is perfect to begin your photography journey with.

-Working with the lens, Konstantin still haven’t noticed any problems.
-Some colleagues have mentioned some focusing issues, but to me it seems this is due to the inability to photograph with the open aperture at f/1.4.
+Working with the lens, Konstantin still hasn’t noticed any problems.
+Some colleagues have mentioned some focusing issues, but to me, it seems this is due to the inability to photograph with the open aperture at f/1.4.